OkoroaforKelechiDivine/seerbit-transaction/README.md

 - mvn clean install and mvn clean integration-test must complete successfully.
 - Please ensure that no changes are made to the src/it folder.
 - In addition to passing the tests, the solution must be at a quality level that you would be comfortable enough to put in production.

+Problem challenge
+We would like to have a REST API for our statistics.
+The main use case for the API is to calculate realtime statistics for the last 30 seconds of transactions.
+The API needs the following endpoints:

+- POST /transactions – called every time a transaction is made.
+- GET /statistics – returns the statistic based of the transactions of the last 30 seconds.
+- DELETE /transactions – deletes all transactions.